douglas86/finance-data/README.md

 ### [Features](#table-of-content)

-- Laundry is always paid in Cash so that doesn't subtract from Monzo
+- Laundry is always paid in Cash so that doesn't subtract from Monzo Main Account
 - All expenses are shown on a Pie chart when they occur with the percentage

 ![Pie chart.png](assets/images/readme/Pie%20chart.png)